 Best practices for dividers and headers

 Use a divider as a simple visual barrier, to separate items in a container or list.

 Use a header to separate sections in a list.
 A header contains one or two strings to label the section.

 Use a button to initiate an action.

-Make the default button the one that users are more likely to use but don't make a button for a destructive action the default.
+Set the button that users are more likely to tap as the default button.
+Don't make a button for a destructive action the default.

 Use single-word labels where possible.

 Use verbs that describe the associated action, such as "Cancel," "Delete," or "Save."